 I pray this article serves you and helps you identify the spiritual ego within yourself and gives you the tools to move past it.
 Remember the problem isn’t the spiritual ego, the problem is remaining stuck in it.
 No matter how long you may have been stuck in the spiritual ego, you can decide today to forgive yourself and shift out of it – so that you can authentically continue your journey into becoming who you truly are.

-If you are interested and excited to know how we can help you in your Inner Union and Ascension process, join the Tribe Mystery School for modern-day Initiates on the Soul Partnership and Ascension path.
-In our signature program, the Inner Union Soul Alchemy Program we walk you step by step through the process of coming into inner union with your own soul.
+If you are interested and excited to know how we can help you in your Inner Union and Ascension process, join the School of Inner Union for modern-day Initiates on the Soul Partnership and Ascension path.
+In our signature program, the Inner Union Program we walk you step by step through the process of coming into inner union with your own soul.
 Tribe members also get access to my own personal team of healers, who have assisted me in my inner union process.
 Inner union, is a prerequisite for true Soul Partnership union and creating ‘Heaven on Earth’ from the inside out.

-You can also book an Akashic Record Clearing to release deep pain and trauma (including fears and false beliefs) from this and previous lifetimes.
+You can also book a Reactivating Your Divine Blueprint Session to help you release deep pain and trauma (including fears and false beliefs) from this and previous lifetimes that are keeping you from creating the Heaven on Earth experience you want your life to be.

 Sending you love and light on your Ascension path and Soul Partnership journey, you are forever protected and guided.
 All is well.